SeijiNoda/PinEarth/README.md

-# projeto_pp2
+# PinEarth

-> Projeto de Prática Profissional II
+> PinEarth
-Project developed for our 3rd semester at the Technical High School of Campinas
+Project developed for our 3rd semester at the Technical High School of Campinas, 2020.

+## Front-end
+This project's front-end, it's website, was developed in with the [Vue.js](https://vuejs.org/) framework and, of course, Node.js.
+Besides that, we also utilized an external API called [MapBox](https://www.mapbox.com/) for our personalized map, and an open-source library called [Leaflet.js](https://leafletjs.com/) for map handling.

 ## Build Setup